COVID-19 FAQs for international students

 There are a few options for your spouse or partner to apply for a work permit.
 Contact International Student Advising to discuss your spouse or partner's circumstances and options to apply for a TRV or work permit.

-They can apply at the same time you apply for your initial study permit, or separately after you’ve arrived in Canada with a copy of your study permit or PGWP.
+They can apply at the same time you apply for your initial study permit in one application, or separately after you’ve arrived in Canada with a copy of your study permit or PGWP.
+Contact International Student Advising for support if you are transitioning to the PGWP and your spouse wants to apply for a work permit since there are additional requirements.

 Review the spouse/partner work permit tutorial for inside Canada applications, then review the IRCC work permit outside of Canada guide since the application will be slightly different.
-Be sure to include any additional documents required by the visa office in the "Client Information" section—select your country under the "apply on paper" section then see the visa office instructions PDF.
+Be sure to include any additional documents required by the visa office in the “Client Information” section—after selecting “online,” select your country under the “where are you applying from” section then see the visa office instructions PDF.

-They can apply for a work permit at the airport or border crossing when entering Canada if they are TRV-exempt and have an eTA or are a US citizen or permanent resident.
+They can apply for a work permit at the airport or border crossing when entering Canada if they are TRV-exempt and have an eTA or are a US citizen or lawful permanent resident of the US.
+If they are from an eTA expansion country they are not eligible to apply for a work permit upon entry to Canada.
+See full details of who can apply upon entry.
 They will need to bring all printed documents and forms with them following the ‘from outside Canada’ section above.
 Visa office specific documents are not required.
 If the officer approves the application, the work permit will be issued immediately.

-They can apply from inside Canada if they have valid visitor or student status.
-They can apply separately with a copy of your study permit or PGWP or at the same time you apply for a study permit extension or PGWP.
+They can apply online from inside Canada if they have valid visitor or student status.
+They can apply separately with a copy of your study permit or PGWP or at the same time you apply for a study permit extension.
+Contact International Student Advising for support if you are transitioning to the PGWP and your spouse has a work permit since there are additional requirements.

 If they are from a country which requires a Temporary Resident Visa (TRV), they will need a valid TRV to travel to Canada.

 It could also be possible to apply at the US border after entering Canada (“flagpoling”); however there are risks involved.
+As of June 21, 2024, PGWP applicants can no longer apply at the Canada-US border through “flagpoling” therefore it is not possible to apply for the PGWP and spousal work permit at the border at the same time.
 Contact International Student Advising for support.

-You will need to purchase private temporary health insurance for at least their first 3 months in Canada, such as iMED, then apply for the Medical Services Plan once they’ve arrived in British Columbia, if eligible.
+You will need to purchase private temporary health insurance for at least their first 3 months in Canada, such as iMED, then apply for the Medical Services Plan (MSP) once they’ve arrived in British Columbia, if eligible.
+MSP fees are based on whether your dependent has status as a visitor, student, or worker.
 You might also be eligible to enroll your dependents in the AMS/GSS Health and Dental Plan.
 For iMED and AMS/GSS Health and Dental, check the dates by which you can add dependents.

 Learn about health insurance for international students.